 The biggest advantage is that a VS pump can save 40-80% on your utilities bill by consuming less energy.
 That range depends on how you use your pump and how much resistance is in your filter system.
 Running a VS pump on low speeds a majority of the time saves the most money, with higher speeds used only for filtering, cleaning, or heating purposes.

 System resistance is also key.
 Two-inch plumbing, with simple designs (limited 90° elbows), has less resistance to overcome and thus uses less energy.
 Large cartridge filters are ideal because they have no backwash valve; slide valves have significantly less resistance than multiport valves.

-In addition to energy savings, VS pumps are quieter and cooler to the touch because of their brushless, permanent magnet, DC motors.
-They also last longer than standard motors.
+BONUS TIP: In addition to energy savings, VS pumps are often quieter and cooler to the touch.
+They generally last longer than standard single speed pump motors.

 How are variable speed pumps installed?

 VS pumps are installed just like any other pump.
-The larger VS pumps are wired with 230V, but certain other VS pumps (including the new Jacuzzi JVS pumps) can accept either 115V or 230V power.
-Plumbing is exactly the same — one pipe in, one pipe out, attached with some thread sealant such as Teflon tape.
+Larger VS pumps are often wired with 230V, but certain other VS pumps (including the new Jacuzzi JVS pumps) can accept either 115V or 230V power.
+Plumbing is exactly the same — one pipe in, one pipe out, attached with a thread sealant (such as Teflon tape).

 Can above ground pools use variable speed pumps?

 Yes.
-Like an in-ground pool, be sure that the flow rates match fairly closely to the filter Design Flow Rate, and do not exceed it on high speed by more than 10-20%.
+Just like with an inground pool, check to make sure that the pump's flow rates are fairly close to the filter's flow rate, and do not exceed it on high speed by more than 10-20%.

 See how you can get ahead of the upcoming requirements and take a look at our Variable Speed Pump selection to find which one is right for you and your pool.
 For questions about the upcoming regulation changes, VS pump selection, or pump installation, contact or stop by your local Leslie's store.